Plum Candy

 Chapter 1

-Rowan Hawthorn keeps his eyes fixed on the winding path ahead, this time the dirty road through Pine Ridge.
+Noelan Elyrite keeps his eyes fixed on the winding path ahead, this time the dirty road through Pine Ridge.
 Heading south, the morning sun warms his face.
-Rowan's black hair doesn't worry about a strong breeze from an open window, and neither does he.
+Noelan’s black hair doesn’t worry about a strong breeze from an open window, and neither does he.

-In the passenger seat, Lawson Wright works in Rowan's shadow.
-His finger traces a paper map, "Should be just over those mountains.
+In the passenger seat, Lawson Wright works in Noelan’s shadow.
+His finger traces a paper map, “Should be just over those mountains.
 Pine Ridge.
-Quaint little town, if you believe the reports."
+Quaint little town, if you believe the reports.”

 “This straight shot looks a little dodgy,” Lawson tapped the map.
 “The highway will take a wee bit longer, roundabout as it is, but it’ll get us there without any headaches.
 Bear to the right at the fork up here.”

 A sharp bend reshaped the view.
-Sunlight became a blade that stabbed through the windshield, and punished Rowan's eyes.
+Sunlight became a blade that stabbed through the windshield and punished Noelan’s eyes.
 He squinted.
 Motes of fractured color.
 His peripheral, blind.
-He had to focus or they'd fly off a cliff.
-Lawson was saying something, but it faded to nothing as Rowan focused round the dangerous turn.
+He had to focus or they’d fly off a cliff.
+Lawson was saying something, but it faded to nothing as Noelan focused round the dangerous turn.

 After the crest, the descent began.
 The shadow of the Ridge brought clarity.
 He started to see.
-There were trees, orange, yellows, reds.
-And evergreen pines.
-And that small, insignificant-looking town.
+There were trees, orange, yellow, red and evergreen pines and that small, insignificant-looking town.
 Those roads and cabins clung on to the east valley ridge.
 Continuing down, his vision cleared more.

 There was a lake, too.